stefanofa/awesome/TOPICS.md

 ## copilot

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is the leading open-source AI code assistant.
-You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains
+*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Create, share, and use custom AI code assistants with our open-source IDE extensions and hub of models, rules, prompts, docs, and other building blocks

 *   [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, AI chatbots, and in-app AI agents.
 The Agentic last-mile 🪁

 ## developer-tools

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is the leading open-source AI code assistant.
-You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains
+*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Create, share, and use custom AI code assistants with our open-source IDE extensions and hub of models, rules, prompts, docs, and other building blocks

 *   [liriliri/eruda](https://github.com/liriliri/eruda) - Console for mobile browsers